LostRhapsody/blackgate/README.md

 ## Current WIP Feature

+**API route collections**

+Organize API routes into collections.
+- ✅ Manage routes authentication by collection or route
+- authorization either by collection or by route
+- Bulk actions such as adding/removing entire collections, or many route configs at once
+- ✅ When adding a new route, if it is part of a collection, a message is displayed: "Added authentication to this route will override the route's inherited collection authentication"

 **Health Check Updates**

 We currently support health checks every 60 seconds, using either a dedicated health check endpoint or a "HEAD" request.
 The status of the check is displayed on the routes page.
 Remaining features to implement: